davemosk/FinSL-signbank/docs/README.s3commands.md

 This is because you have de-orphaned some of the S3 objects

-Here in our exampls this file is named `uat.csv`
+Here in our examples this file is named `uat.csv`

 <br />